LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ---
 layout: custom
-title: Architectural Decision Record (ADR)
+title: Architecture Decision Record (ADR)
 description: Either the Reason or Solution of Your Problems
 ---